Seteco/Somorrostro/Home.md

 Of course!
 Please do!

 As with all open source projects, **the more people using it, the better the project is**.
-So give it a github star, post about it one facebook, twitter, reddit, google+, etc. Spreading the word costs you nothing and helps the project improve.
+So give it a github star, post about it on facebook, twitter, reddit, google+, hacker news, etc. Spreading the word costs you nothing and helps the project improve.
 It is the minimum you should give back for using a project that has thousands of hours of work in it and you get it for free.

 Also important is to **open github issues** for the things that are not working well for you.
 This will help us make netdata better.